DanielHzp/CommonBizAutomationSyntax/README.md

 # Business Rules Syntax

-This is a repository of commonly used classes, methods, functions and objects used in business rules of processes automated with Bizagi Studio.
+This is a repository of commonly used classes, methods, functions and objects in business rules of processes automated with Bizagi Studio.
 Sample syntax is provided for multiple purposes and needs.